xutony05/FairEval/README.md

 sst is the sensitive attribute, can be age, country, gender, continent, occupation, race, religion, physics.
 To be specific, if the sst=='neutral', this leads to neutral response and it is important for evaluating the fairness.

-If you want to evaluate the fairness of Gemini 1.5 Flash using the generated data from Gemini 1.5 Flash, you can use process.ipynb
-Before using process.ipynb, please check the following in the begining of process.ipynb:
+If you want to evaluate the fairness of Gemini 1.5 Flash or OpenAI GPT-4o using the generated data, you can use process.ipynb Before using process.ipynb, please check the following in the begining of process.ipynb:

 ```